Dmitri Hvorostovsky

-Dmitri Aleksandrovich Hvorostovsky (Дми́трий Алекса́ндрович Хворосто́вский, /ru/; 16 October 1962 – 22 November 2017) was a Russian operatic baritone.
+Dmitri Aleksandrovich Hvorostovsky (Дмитрий Александрович Хворостовский, /ru/; 16 October 1962 – 22 November 2017) was a Russian operatic baritone.
+He came to international prominence in 1989 when he won the BBC Cardiff Singer of the World competition.
+He was awarded the People's Artist of Russia honorary title in 1995 and died of brain cancer in London.

 Early life and education

 Hvorostovsky was born in Krasnoyarsk in Siberia during a time when the city was mostly closed to foreigners.
-An only child, he was raised mostly by his grandmother and a grandfather who, according to Dmitri, was a war veteran suffering from alcoholism.
+An only child, he was raised mostly by his grandmother and a grandfather who, according to Hvorostovsky, was a war veteran suffering from alcoholism.
 His father, an engineer, and his mother, a gynecologist, both had extremely time-consuming careers and were often only around on the weekends and holidays.

 Career

 Hvorostovsky came to international prominence in 1989 when he won the BBC Cardiff Singer of the World competition, beating local favourite Bryn Terfel in the final round.
 His performance included Handel's "Ombra mai fu" and "Per me giunto...O Carlo ascolta" from Verdi's Don Carlos.

 His operatic debut in the West was at the Nice Opera in Tchaikovsky's The Queen of Spades (1989).
 In Italy, he made his debut at La Fenice as Eugene Onegin, a success that sealed his reputation, and made his American operatic debut with the Lyric Opera of Chicago (1993) in La traviata.
 In 1992, he made his debut at the Royal Opera House at Covent Garden as Riccardo in Bellini's I puritani.

 He subsequently sang at virtually every major opera house, including the Metropolitan Opera (debut 1995), the Berlin State Opera, La Scala and the Vienna State Opera.
 He was especially renowned for his portrayal of the title character in Tchaikovsky's Eugene Onegin; The New York Times described him as "born to play the role."

 In 2002, Hvorostovsky performed at the Russian Children's Welfare Society's major fund raiser, the "Petrushka Ball".
 He was an Honorary Director of the charity.

 A recital programme of new arrangements of songs from the World War II era, Where Are You My Brothers?, was given in the spring of 2003 in front of an audience of 6,000 at the Kremlin Palace in Moscow, and seen on Russian Television by over 90 million viewers.
 The same programme was performed with the St. Petersburg Symphony Orchestra for survivors of the Siege of Leningrad on 16 January 2004.